 Engaged people are more productive, they focus harder on getting work done and feel a responsibility to meet and exceed goals.
 In fact, a Gallup poll indicated that engaged employees are 21% more productive than their less engaged counterparts.
 For a sales position, this may mean an extra $100,000 in sales.
 For a marketing position, it may mean an extra email campaign is generated that bring in more leads.
 In a customer service view, happy workers lead to quality work, happy customers, and more profit.
 No matter the position, productivity has a major effect on profits.

 Employee engagement leads to higher retention.

 Only 12% of employees think their organization does a great job with onboarding.
 This is a crucial time to engage new employees as 50% of people decide if they are going to stay with a new company within their first week at work.
 If they have already decided against staying, they aren’t going to be engaged.
-In fact, they will likely be actively disengaged if they do not see a long-term relationship with the company.
+They will likely be actively disengaged if they do not see a long-term relationship with the company.

-Plus, read the full E-Book, The Ultimate Guide to Employee Engagement.
+Read the full E-Book, The Ultimate Guide to Employee Engagement.